eclipse-csi/security-handbook/docs/developer/branches.md

 When a security update PR is merged, the corresponding Dependabot alert is automatically marked as resolved for your repository.

 #### Environment
-For a repository that has GitHub Actions enabled, Dependabot will security updates jobs on GitHub Actions by default.
+For a repository that has GitHub Actions enabled, Dependabot will run security updates jobs on GitHub Actions by default.
 Otherwise, security updates will run on the legacy application in Github.

 For performance, visibility and control considerations, it is recommended to enable running Dependabot Security Updates as GitHub Actions jobs.
 To do so, enable **GitHub Actions** and **Dependabot on Actions runners** from the repository's **Code security and analysis** settings page.